Finding the Ground State of a 2D Quantum Harmonic Oscillator Using Imaginary Time Evolution

-Last Updated on June 13, 2025 by Sushanta Barman
+Last Updated on December 6, 2025 by Dr. Sushanta Barman

 The imaginary time evolution method is a powerful computational tool for finding ground states in quantum mechanics, especially for systems where analytical solutions are challenging.